Understanding Ovulation and Fertile Period

 What are most fertile days in menstrual cycle ?

 An egg can survive in the Fallopian tube for about 24 hours after ovulation.
-A man’s sperm can survive inside a woman’s body for about 3 days (and sometimes up to 5 days) after sexual intercourse.
-You can become pregnant if you have sex anywhere from 5 days before ovulation until 1 day after ovulation.
-Your chance of pregnancy is highest when live sperm are present in the fallopian tubes when ovulation occurs.
+A man’s sperm can remain viable within a woman’s body for approximately 3 days, and in certain cases, up to 5 days, following sexual intercourse.
+Pregnancy can occur when sexual activity takes place anywhere from 5 days prior to ovulation up to 1 day after ovulation.
+The highest likelihood of pregnancy arises when live sperm are present in the fallopian tubes at the time of ovulation.

 Leave a Reply